JuliaEarth/GeoStats.jl/docs/src/functions.md

 The [`SineHoleVariogram`](@ref) fits the empirical variogram well given that this is a sinusoidal field.

-We can also provide a list of candidate models and let framework decide which one has the best fit:
+We can also provide any list of candidate models and let framework decide which one has the best fit:

 ```@example functions
-γ = GeoStatsFunctions.fit([GaussianVariogram, SphericalVariogram], g)
+γ = GeoStatsFunctions.fitany([GaussianVariogram, SphericalVariogram], g)

 fig = funplot(g)
 funplot!(fig, γ, maxlag = 25u"m")